GPAunder1/DrinkKing-api/README.md

   - name
   - address
   - location
-  - opening hours
+  - opening now
   - rating
-  - review

 ## Entities
 objects expected to use in the project:
 - Map
 - direction (ex: how to go and how long it will take to go to the direction)
-- Places (ex: shop name, location, ratings and reviews)
+- Shop (ex: shop name, location, and rating)